 The Tutor and Divisional Head will listen to what they have to say and agree what should be done next.
 With the exception of physical bullying (which is rare), problems can usually be dealt with discreetly by discussing the matter with the other person(s), and keeping all parents, as appropriate, informed.
-The focus is on the need for pupils to recognise and regret the impact of their deeds and words, and on reconciliation and as quickly as possible before things escalate.
+The focus is on the need for pupils to recognise and regret the impact of their deeds and words, and on reconciliation.
+This should occur as quickly as possible before things escalate.
 In more complex situations, where hurt has been caused and inflicted on both sides, a process of restorative justice - reconciliation through mediated conversations in the presence of a Divisional Head - is always our aim.
 Experience shows that when sanctions are not immediately imposed, pupils are more likely to seek help and can be helped to understand and change their behaviour.
+Nevertheless, in some cases both education and a sanction will be appropriate.